 218 The Ape’s Twin Offspring.
 Mother Monkey had two babies.
 One was reared with love and one with neglect.
 The loved one was smothered and died; the other grew despite neglect.

 219 The Peacock and the Jackdaw.
 The Birds wanted a king and the Peacock applied.
 He was almost elected due to his beauty but a Magpie asked practical questions.
 Peacock failed.

 221 Zeus and the Snake.
+(A Snake’s gift was rejected because it was presented by mouth.)
 Not linked yet

 222 The Sow and the Bitch.
 A Sow and Dog argued.
 The Sow swore by Venus she would disembowel the Dog if he did not mend ways.
 Dog said few ate pork; Sow said nobody ate Dog.